Computer-Programming-B/MicrobitThermometer/README.md

     if button_a.was_pressed():
         display.scroll(temperature())
 ```
-The temperature sensor is a chip that can be found on the left hand side of the back of the micro:bit.
-The temperature sensor is circled in the picture below:
+The temperature sensor is part of the processor chip that can be found on the left hand side of the back of the micro:bit.
+The chip is circled in the picture below:
 ![](thermometer2.png)
 Try holding your finger on the chip and see if you can increase the temperature sensor reading.